Qihoo360/RePlugin/README.md

 ## Our Vision
 Make RePlugin be used in all kinds of ordinary Apps; and provide stable, flexible, liberal plug-ins which adopt for both large and small projects.

+## Our Vision
+Solved the Android P (Android 9.0) related adaptation issues, fully support the official version of Android P (Android 9.0).

 ## RePlugin Architecture

 <p align="center">